 (3) If there is a delay in obtaining information requested by the Director, he or she may extend the period within which a decision must be made under subsection (1).

-(4) If the Director decides to accept a complaint in whole or in part, the Director must then —
+(4) If the Director decides to accept a complaint alleging 1 or more of the matters set out in section 25(1)(a), (b), (c), (d), (e), (f), (g) or (h) in whole or in part, the Director must then —

-(a) attempt to settle it in accordance with Division 3A; or
+(a) attempt to settle it in accordance with Part 3A Division 1; or

-(b) refer it for conciliation under Division 3 if the Director is of the opinion it is suitable to be dealt with under that Division; or
+(b) refer it for conciliation under Part 3A Division 2 if the Director is of the opinion it is suitable to be dealt with under that Division; or

 (c) investigate it if the Director is of the opinion that —

-(i) it is not suitable to be dealt with under either Division 3A or 3; and
+(i) it is not suitable to be dealt with under either Part 3A Division 1 or 2; and

 (ii) an investigation is warranted, taking into account the likely costs and benefits of the investigation.

-[(5) deleted]
+(5) If the Director decides to accept a complaint alleging a matter referred to in section 25(1)(i) in whole or in part, the Director must then —

+(a) attempt to settle it in accordance with Part 3A Division 1; or

+(b) refer it for conciliation under Part 3A Division 2; or

+(c) investigate it.

+(5A) If the Director decides to accept a complaint alleging a matter referred to in section 25(1)(j) or (k) in whole or in part, the Director must then investigate it.

 (6) If the Director decides —

 (a) to reject a complaint; or

-(b) that a complaint is not suitable to be dealt with under either Division 3A or 3 and does not warrant investigating,
+(b) that a complaint is not suitable to be dealt with under either Part 3A Division 1 or 2 and does not warrant investigating,

 the Director must, in writing, advise the person who made the complaint of the decision and that the Director will take no further action on the complaint.